alex-strobel/DPP-LabManual/Research/Administration/Workflow_research_projects/14_Open_data_and_code.md

 | nfc_sum  | Need for Cognition sum score | possible range -48 - 48                     |

 With such a codebook, we ensure not only the transparency of our research, but also make it possible that others can re-use our data for their own purposes.

+## Repository

+We provide our data and code on an openly accessible repository.
+Standard options for doing so are the Open Science Framework (OSF) and/or GitHub.
+Another option would be OpARA.
+In the following, these options are outlined.

+### OSF

+### GitHub

+### OpARA

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]